wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    [Disclosure-Example].
 This is particularly important since there is currently no special DNS query response code that could indicate to end users or applications that a Negative Trust Anchor is in place.
-   Such disclosures should optimally include both the data and time that the Negative Trust Anchor was put in place and when it was removed.